apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 ## Isolation Boundaries

 Isolation domains protect their mutable state.
 But, useful programs need more than just protection.
-They have to make use of that state to produce new data, consume data, all of which may not originate in the same domain.
+They have to communicate and coordinate, often by passing data back and forth.
 Moving values into or out of an isolation domain is known as crossing an isolation boundary.

 Values are only ever permitted to cross an isolation boundary where there is no potential for concurrent access to shared mutable state.